aniabrown/hpc-carpentry-WHPC/_episodes/16-resources.md

 - "Understand how to submit a job that uses multiple nodes"
 keypoints:
 - "The smaller your job, the faster it will schedule."
-- "Most parallel codes will eventually stop getting much faster even if you add more processes."
+- "For a constant proble size, most parallel codes will eventually stop getting faster with more processes."
 - "If you have a serial code, it will still only run on one core even if you ask for multiple cores in your submission script."
 ---